K. G. Adiyodi

-Dr. K. G. Adiyodi (2 January 1927 – 22 October 1987) was an Indian politician from Kerala, India.
+K. G. Adiyodi (2 January 1927 – 22 October 1987) was an Indian politician from Kerala, India.
 He was the Minister for Finance, Forest and food, Government of Kerala.
 He was elected to the Kerala Legislative Assembly from Perambra and Kalpetta.

 Personal life

-Dr. K. G. Adiyodi was born to Chandu Kidav and Madhavi Amma.
+K. G. Adiyodi was born on 2 January 1927 to Chandu Kidav and Madhavi Amma in North Malabar (present-day Kerala).
 He was a medical practitioner.
 He was married to Madhavikutty Amma.
 Established hospital.